 What to do: As the subjects get harder in upper elementary school, your child may require lots of support at home for homework.
 They may need tutoring to keep up with the pace of instruction.
-Although an Individualized Education Program (IEP) may not be necessary, your child will likely need support at school in the more challenging areas.
+An Individualized Education Program (IEP) may not be necessary.
+Your child will likely need support at school in the more challenging areas.

 What to do if your child’s IQ test scores are very low (79 or lower)

-Very low (79 or lower): If your child’s overall FSIQ score is in the Borderline, Very Low, or Extremely Low range, there are concerns with how your child’s brain processes and understands information, which may limit certain opportunities.
+Very low (79 or lower): With scores at this level, your child’s FSIQ score is in the Borderline, Very Low, or Extremely Low range.
+There are concerns with how your child’s brain processes and understands information.
+These concerns may limit certain opportunities.

 What to do: Allow your child to pursue exploration and enrichment at their own pace.
 Your child’s brain is still learning and developing all the time.
 However, pushing too hard in extremely challenging areas can be detrimental to your child’s self-esteem and happiness.

 An Individualized Education Program (IEP) with associated academic services is very likely required to meet your child’s educational needs.
 Further, your child will likely need accommodations at school.
 For example, abstract concepts should be paired with clear and concrete explanations.
 Tasks should be broken down step by step.
 Direct academic support should be provided in the areas where your child is struggling.